lee-ho/docdoc-test/README.md

-To set up project:
+To set up the project:

 1. npm install
 2. ./run.sh

-The priject now is running on http://localhost:8000/
+The project now is running on http://localhost:8000/